PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 4.3.x to 4.4.0 or master
 ------------------------

-Repsonse Policy Zones (RPZ)
+Response Policy Zones (RPZ)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To conform better to the standard, RPZ processing has been modified.
 This has consequences for the points in the resolving process where matches are checked and callbacks are called.
 See :ref:`rpz` for details.
 Additionally a new type of callback has been introduced: :func:`policyEventFilter`.